+Hajioff and Ramirez perform together as the MarcOlivia violin/viola duo performing music of many styles and periods, including Folk Music, Jazz, and Salon/Virtuoso works.
 The Marcolivia Duo appears frequently on NPR’s “Performance Today” and “Front Row Washington”.
 They are regular guest artists at the Tokyo College of Music, Japan, and have performed for the Federal Reserve Board in Washington DC, Cleveland Museum of Art, Cosmos Club, and annually at the Phillips Collection (where they are featured on several CDs of Series Highlights and Distinguished Performers).
-Other venues include the Kennedy Center, Strathmore, Merkin Hall and Symphony Space, NYC.
-Marcolivia regularly adjudicate, perform, and give masterclasses for events organized by the Washington Performing Arts Society.
-Marcolivia also perform double concertos regularly with many of the DC area regional orchestras, including Alexandria and Fairfax Symphonies.
+Other venues include the Kennedy Center, Strathmore, Merkin Hall, and Symphony Space, NYC.
+Marcolivia regularly adjudicates, perform, and give masterclasses for events organized by the Washington Performing Arts Society.
+Marcolivia also performs double concertos regularly with many of the DC area regional orchestras, including Alexandria and Fairfax Symphonies.
 In 2015, they were invited to perform as soloists with the National Gallery of Art Orchestra and St Petersburg State Orchestra at the National Gallery of Art.

 Marcolivia performed at Chamber Music America’s 25th Anniversary Concert in NYC, alongside groups such as the Juilliard Quartet, and were the only chamber music finalists in the Concert Artists Guild International Competition in 2000.
 The duo is on the roster of the Millenium Stage at the Kennedy Center and the Virginia Commission For The Arts Touring Roster.
 In 2011, Marcolivia were invited to be founding members of the Phillips Camerata, based at the Phillips Collection and the National Gallery of Art.
 The Camerata gives several performances annually at both galleries – many of which have been broadcast.